 If you know the book you are looking for the quickest way to find it is with the author's surname and a keyword from the title.
 Check in which campus library it is held.
 If it is at your campus and there is a copy available, make a note of the classmark and location and collect it from the shelf.
-This video will help with this type of search.
+The video below will show you how to find print books on OneSearch:

 If the book you want is on loan or held in another campus library, you can request it yourself from OneSearch and it will be sent to your home library.
 This video on reserving a book shows how to make the most of the request service.